anuprulez/gNetDGP/README.md

 The result is sorted by the predicted score by default.
 If you want to preserve the input order add the option `--sort_result_by_score False`

+To use a specific pre-trained model for the prediction add the option `--model_path /path/to/model.ptm`.

 To get a list of available genes in the model run
 ```bash
 python main.py generic-predict --get_available_genes